Optimal control of a quantum sensor: A fast algorithm based on an analytic solution: A variational approach

 \subsection{Spherical approximation}

 In order to make progress, we substitute for the moment the constraint $y(t)^2=1$, for all $t$, with the constraint

-This is equivalent to finding the stationary point of $F[y,\lambda]$, Eq.~\eqref{eq:F_y_lambda}, in the subspace in which $\lambda(t) \equiv \lambda$.
-We call the resulting approximation \emph{spherical model} (SM)~\footnote{The name ``spherical'' comes from the fact that, after having discretized time in $N$ different, equally spaced values $t_i=i\Delta t$, the constraint in Eq.~\eqref{eq:spher_constr} puts the variable $y(t)$ on a $N$-dimensional sphere, where $N=T/\Delta t$.}, taking inspiration from the physics of spin glasses~\cite{kosterlitz1976spherical,Kosterlitz1977Spherical}.
+This is equivalent to finding the stationary point of $F[y,\lambda]$, Eq.~\eqref{eq:F_y_lambda}, in the subspace in which $\lambda(t) \equiv \lambda \equiv \mathrm{const}$.
+Inspired by the physics of spin glasses~\cite{kosterlitz1976spherical,Kosterlitz1977Spherical}, we call the resulting approximation \emph{spherical model} (SM)~\footnote{The name ``spherical'' comes from the fact that, after having discretized time into $N$ equally spaced values $t_i=i\Delta t$, the constraint in Eq.~\eqref{eq:spher_constr} puts the variable $y(t)$ on a $N$-dimensional sphere, where $N=T/\Delta t$.}.

 Spherical models are often good mean field models of spin glasses and of their dynamics~\cite{kosterlitz1976spherical,Kosterlitz1977Spherical,cugliandolo1995full}, and this case will prove to be of similar nature despite the unusual logarithmic field coupling term.
-By setting $\lambda(t)\to\lambda$ we have the function of the single parameter
+By setting $\lambda(t)=\lambda$ we obtain a function of the single parameter